Karthus Build Guide by Aqua Dragon

 Though the 0.6 scaling on Lay Waste is nice, it only applies when hitting a single target.
 This is largely only feasible during laning.
 In teamfights it's far more likely to only get multi-hit Lay Wastes unless Karthus is chasing someone down.

 To be fair, both Defile and Lay Waste hit every second, making the low AP ratio more valuable.
-But also to be fair, it's a bit deceptive to look at the damage of high second-applying AP ratios without measuring it in a "damage otherwise done" way.
-By that I mean, let's compare two Karthuses.
+But also to be fair, the base damage is also hitting every second.
+In reality, it's less about the AP ratio, and more about the Scaling to Base ratio.
+To illustrate the importance, let's compare two Karthuses.
 One with 300 AP and one with 0 AP.

 With Defile active for 5 seconds, at rank 5, the 0 AP Karthus will deal 550 damage. the one with 300 AP will deal 850 damage.
 This is only a 300 damage difference, meaning a Tank Karthus would only have to live for 3 extra seconds compared to AP Karthus to make up the difference.
-So while the raw damage AP Karthus can deal is much higher, the difference in damage compared to Tank Karthus is only marginally higher by comparison, and often can be more than made up for by living in fights so much longer and freely positioning
+So while the up-front damage AP Karthus can deal is much higher, Tank Karthus will deal the same amount of damage over time by living in fights longer and freely positioning

 This means that getting AP is primarily useful for Requiem, not for the other spells.
 However Requiem is on an impressively long cooldown and there are an amazing number of ways to nullify its damage.
 Instead of banking most of the damage into Requiem, could power be transferred away into the rest of the kit?
 Tank Karthus answers this question with a resounding yes.